AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 Finally, you obtain an `audio_id`: 92254cab-3372-4d9e-bce9-cdcfdbc39070, and you also need to fill in the following parameters:

 - action: The content is `overpainting`.
-- overpainting_start: The start time for adding vocals to the uploaded song, the default value is 0.
+- overpainting_start: The starting time for adding vocals to the uploaded song, the default value is 0.
-- overpainting_end: The end time for adding vocals to the uploaded song, must be less than the total duration of the song.
+- overpainting_end: The endpoint for adding vocals to the uploaded song, must be less than the total duration of the song.
 - audio_id: The ID of the uploaded a cappella song.
 - custom: In this mode, you must use a custom mode to fill in the lyrics.
 - lyric: The lyrics filled in the custom mode.